Netatalk/netatalk/DEVELOPER.md

 Netatalk also supports the AppleTalk Protocol Suite for legacy Macs, Lisas and Apple IIs via the "atalkd" daemon.
-It supports EtherTalk Phase I and II, RTMP, NBP, ZIP, AEP, ATP, PAP, and ASP, while expecting the kernel to supply DDP.

 The complete stack looks like this on a BSD-derived system: